godotengine/godot/README.md

 Siyuan Hong: write methods for function instrumentation; deal with function set_global_rotation and get_rotation

 Ruizhe Tao: write function instrumentation for `set_global_skew` and `set_global_scale`, and implement tests for these two functions to cover all branches

+Jiarui Pan: completed implementation of tests for get_relative_transform_to_parent and set_current with the coverage measurement and improvement